zoppo/zoppo/README.md

 ### Plugins

-  1. Browse */plugins* to see what is available.
+  1. Browse `/plugins` to see what is available.
-  2. Load the modules you need in *~/.zopporc* then open a new Zsh terminal window or tab.
+  2. Load the plugins you need in `~/.zopporc` then open a new Zsh terminal window or tab.

 ### Prompts

   1. For a list of prompts, type `prompt -l`.
   2. To preview a prompt, type `prompt -p name`.
-  3. Load the theme you like in *~/.zopporc* then open a new Zsh terminal window or tab.
+  3. Load the theme you like in `~/.zopporc` then open a new Zsh terminal window or tab.

 Customization